ElsieMay/05_Homework_Work_Day_Scheduler/README.md

 The motivation for this project was to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 The app runs in the browser and features dynamically updated HTML and CSS, powered by jQuery.

-I learnt about moment.js, Jquery functions and algorithms, CSS, HTML, local storage, and much more.
+I learnt about moment.js, Jquery functions, event handlers and algorithms, CSS, HTML, local storage, and much more.

 ## Table of Contents